cb-squidstack/cb-squidstack/README.md

 1. Review the [Contributing Guide](./CONTRIBUTING.md).
 2. Look for open issues tagged as "good first issue".
 3. Follow our Code of Conduct in all interactions.

-## Contact and Support
-For questions or support, you can reach us at [support@cb-squidstack.com](mailto:support@cb-squidstack.com).

-Thank you for visiting our organization.
-We look forward to your involvement and feedback!